Gallie83/PP4-Django/Readme.md

 ## User Stories

+### Viewing And Navigation
 * As a user I want to clearly see information about class times.
 * As a user I want to see information about the background of the club and sport.
+* As a site user I want to have access to the website through any device.
+* As a site user I want to have access to all pages through the navbar.
+* As a site user I want to be able to view contact information for the business.

+### Registration And User Accounts
+* As a user I want to be able to register for an account.
+* As a user I want to be able to easily log in and log out.
+* As a user I want to visual confirmation when logging in and out.

+### Bookings
+* As a user I want to be able to see what time-slots are available on specific dates.
 * As a user I want to be able to book training sessions easily on the website.
 * As a user I want to have access to all my currently booked private sessions.
-* As a user I want to be able to delete any currently booked private session.
+* As a user I want to be able to delete or edit any currently booked private session.
-* As a user I want to be able to register for an account.
-* As a user I want to be able to easily log in and log out.
+* As a user I want to visual confirmation when adding or changing a booking.

 [Back to top](<#contents>)